 External conflict is the struggle between a character and an outside force, which can take the form of another character as well as the natural world and human society.
 Conversely, sources of internal conflict stem from within a character’s own heart and mind and can take the form of a moral dilemma, past trauma, and the desire to change oneself.

 In the greater scheme of things, character motivation is often one of the most compelling components of storytelling.
-While you need a character, a goal, and an opposing force to construct a plot, it is your character’s motivation, the reason why they feel compelled to chase after their goal, which will most powerfully connect to the hearts of your audience.
+While you need a character, a goal, and an opposing force to construct a plot, it is your characters’ motivations, the reasons why they feel compelled to chase after their goals, which will most powerfully connect to the hearts of your audience.
 Compelling motivation is always spawned from conflict, when a person is dissatisfied or unhappy and when their wants and needs are not being fulfilled.
 When they are forced by events beyond their control to confront danger, or the darker alleyways of their own soul.

 Powerful wants and needs are a core component of being human.
 Something that we have all experienced over the course of our lives.
-Such drives are relatable, and are powerful hooks, a human connection that bridges the lives of your characters with the interest of your reader.
+Such drives are relatable and are powerful hooks, a human connection that bridges the lives of your characters with the interest of your reader.
 Motivated goals set against a central conflict lead to action.
-And as your reader follows the journey of your characters, witnessing them struggle and face the consequences of their decisions, they quickly find themselves drawn into your narrative for the long haul.
+And as your readers follow the journeys of your characters, witnessing them struggle and face the consequences of their decisions, they will quickly find themselves drawn into your narrative for the long haul.